Mirantis/hmc/docs/azure/cluster-parameters.md

   type: ServicePrincipal
 ```

-These objects then should be referenced in the `Deployment` object in the
+These objects then should be referenced in the `ManagedCluster` object in the
 `.spec.config.clusterIdentity` field.

 Subscription ID which was used to create service principal should be the
 same that will be used in the `.spec.config.subscriptionID` field of the
-`Deployment` object.
+`ManagedCluster` object.

 ### Cloud controller manager note